nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 ## Introduction
-_Not sure what food options there are in NUS?
-Stuck on what to eat for lunch?_ <br>
+_Are you a new NUS student that's not sure what food options there are in NUS?
+Or perhaps are you stuck on what to eat for lunch?_ <br>

+Presenting to you, NUSEatWhere's `Food Guide`!
+Our `Food Guide` is a desktop application that stores information on NUS canteens and eateries, as well as supporting search functions and the ability to randomly generate eateries to eat at!

+`Food Guide` is designed for all NUS Students who have a hard time remembering all the food options in NUS and/or cannot decide on a place to eat.
+Additionally, `Food Guide`'s **Command-line Interface (CLI)** is optimized for fast-typists to quickly execute complicated commands in a simple manner, and is simple to pick up for all users!

-NUSEatWhere is a **Command Line (CLI) application** which helps you search for the available food options in NUS and  make an informed decision on where to eat.
+With `Food Guide`, you can search for the available food options in NUS and make an informed decision on where to eat!

 ## Table of Contents
 * [Introduction](#introduction)